 The indoor viewing area in the middle provides interesting facts about the bridge, such as how many rivets were used to make the bridge, how much the bridge cost, how much paint was used to paint the entire bridge, and so much more.

-Overall, a visit to the Pylon Lookout is absolutely worth your time and money.
-This top Sydney tourist attraction is enjoyable as well as educational, for both adults and children.
+In short, visiting the Pylon Lookout is a fun outing for young and old.
+This top Sydney tourist attraction is enjoyable and educational for both adults and children.

 Next Level: Climb the Harbour Bridge